avil293d/RTL-Design-Synthesis-Workshop/Day3/README.md

-## Design Optimization: Combinational & Sequential
+## Design Optimization: Combinational & Sequential Circuits

 There are verious techniques to optimize combinational and sequential digital circuits to improve **performance**, **area** and **power efficiency**.